Questions about Yoga

 Awakened Yoga Studio first opened in 2010 in Sugar Land Town Square with a handful of teachers and with the vision of creating a vibrant and connected yoga community.
 We've grown leaps and bounds and today offer more than 50 classes each week with an amazing team of teachers and employees!
 Our classes range from the gentle to the athletic and we invite everyone into our community.
 Our students and teacher sare the core of our studio!
 We believe yoga awakens you - body, mind, and soul - you'll awaken your potential and what you learn on the mat translates to your life off the mat.
 Since this studio has opened its doors, we have welcomed a diverse and inclusive community.
 We've been voted BEST YOGA IN FORT BEND multiple times.

-In 2015, we expanded and moved to a larger location at the intersection of Sugar Creek and the Southwest Freeway at 13745 Southwest Freeway, Sugar Land, TX 77478.
-Our current location features three yoga studios, large restrooms with showers, and ample parking.
+In 2015, we expanded and moved to a larger location at the intersection of Sugar Creek and the Southwest Freeway at 13809 Southwest Freeway, Sugar Land, TX 77478.
+Our current location features three yoga studios, large restrooms, and ample parking.

 You’ll find us in Sugar Creek Center located on Highway 59 at Sugar Creek Blvd exit.
 Our studio is in the shopping area close to Berryhill's and Plato's Closet.
 There is plenty of FREE parking.

 Yoga is soul therapy...
 Shopping is retail therapy!

 Our boutique is a collection of items that will ignite your soul, flatter your physique and get you ready for your mat!
 We offer the latest in yoga apparel that will take you from the studio to the street, yoga gear that will revolutionize your practice and cool,yogi-inspired gifts!
 Many of our products are locally sourced, eco-friendly and natural to nurture you and protect our mother earth!